 "Melody Maker", 19th November, 1960.
 The amplifier range has now expanded considerably. - the AC30/6 is at 89 guineas, as in the "Melody Maker" advert above, 30th July.

-Probably late 1960.
+Early 1961.
 A detail from a brochure produced by JMI for "Musicland".

-Late 1960 / early 1961.
+Early to mid 1961.
 A photo-composite from another version of the brochure for "Musicland".
 The original layout will have been as above.

 On to the page for 1962 (a page for 1961 coming shortly).